r0mainK/blog/_posts/2020-11-24-scaling-transformers-reform-your-ways.md

 ## Recommended reading

 I expect you, dear reader, to be somewhat interested in AI if you're still here.
-NLP may not be your cup of tea though, and since following research trends requires time, you may also no be up to date.
+NLP may not be your cup of tea though, and since following research trends requires time, you may also not be up to date.
 If that is the case, I would recommend you grab some coffee, and skim through these resources before going on:

 - [Attention is all you're need](https://arxiv.org/pdf/1706.03762.pdf): this research paper introduced the Transformer model architecture, arguably changing the whole landscape of NLP with it, as LSTMs did back in the day
 - [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/): this post goes over the concepts presented in the above paper, it's a great resource to visualize how Transformer models work